VRConservation/fbabook/funding.md

 # Funding Analysis

-The Business of Wildfire and Forest Health Is Booming: An Analysis of CAL FIRE's Business and Workforce Development Grants
+The Business of Forest Health Is Booming: An Analysis of CAL FIRE's Business and Workforce Development Grants

 [Forest Business Alliance](https://www.forestbusinessalliance.org/)